Healthy ageing clubs to launch in Africa

 The Better Health programme is a continuation of healthcare work which launched thanks to UK aid and public donations to Age UK shops.

-The work is continuing thanks to a legacy left by Maxwell Harvey.
+The work is continuing thanks to the Maxwell Harvey Fund.

 Geriatric healthcare lacking in Africa